In this video, I will explain what an ITIN is and how you can apply for one. This number is not a replacement for the Social Security Number (SSN)

 - Notarized copies from a lawyer are not acceptable.
 The IRS will only accept copies that are certified by the issuing agency.

-If the above documents are not provided your ITIN Application will be denied.
+If you do not provide these documents, your ITIN Application will be denied.

-As a cross border tax specialist operating in the Greater Toronto Area, we can help you with:
+As a cross-border tax specialist operating in the Mississauga, we can help you with:

 - Getting a tax identification number